Moneen: History

 Moneen formed in 1999 after the dissolution of another band, called Perfectly Normal.
-The founding members were singer/guitarist Kenny Bridges, bassist Mark Bowser, drummer Peter Krpan and singer/guitarist Chris Hughes.
+The founding members were singer/guitarist Kenny Bridges, bassist Mark Bowser, drummer Peter Krpan, and singer/guitarist Chris Hughes.

-The band recorded their first EP Smaller Chairs for the Early 1900s in Kenny's basement.
+The band recorded their first EP Smaller Chairs for the Early 1900s in Bridges' basement.
 They then re-released it on Smallman Records with their second album "The Theory of Harmonial Value", the band's next release was Are We Really Happy with Who We Are Right Now in 2003.
 The album appeared on the !earshot National Top 50 chart in August, 2003.

 Bowser was replaced by Chris Slorach (Nu Chris), who left the band after the release of The Theory of Harmonial Value.
 Erik Hughes (who played bass for the band on their first Canadian tour) later became the permanent bass player for the band.

 In 2003, the band's lineup was Bridges, Krpan, and Chris and Erik Hughes.
 That year they performed in Austin.

 Moneen later signed to Vagrant Records.
 Smallman Records still distributes their albums in Canada.
 In 2005, they released a split EP with friends Alexisonfire on Dine Alone Records, on which each band covered two of the other's songs, plus one original song.

 In 2005, director Alex Liu followed the band through the recording process for The Red Tree, filming a documentary entitled The Start to This May Be the End to Another.
 The Red Tree was released on April 11, 2006, on CD and vinyl.
 The vinyl release of The Red Tree was limited to 300 copies.
 The band joined the 2006 Warped Tour to promote the album.
 The documentary was released as part of The Moneen DVD: It All Started with a Red Stripe on May 13, 2008.
 The DVD had been nominated for a Juno Award for Music DVD of The Year.

 In March 2008, Moneen parted ways with their drummer Peter Krpan, who decided to start a solo project named One Grand Canyon; the band recruited drummer Steve Nunnaro as a permanent replacement.